Setup

 Troubleshooting

-Use font-minecraft to add minecraft font to your text.
+Use font-minecraft to add Minecraft font to your text.

 Next Steps